jjackson19862017/Milestone4_Recipes/README.md

 ## Friday 14th February 2020,

+### Updated Buttons at bottom of recipe details

 Tried to setup the email input validation, so that it would check to see if your email would match up with the email stored, unfortunately need to work it out.
-As its not as easy as i first thought
+As its not as easy as i first thought.

+### Changed Add and Edit Recipe Pages/Forms

+I made them look more like the Recipe Details page for consitancy.